The Jokers In The Academe

 Yeah, they pretend to be teachers.

-These jokers applied as teachers because there are no other jobs available and (luckily) there are schools willing to hire them even if they are not qualified to be teachers.
+These jokers applied as teachers because there are no other jobs available.
+They are very fortunate (and the students unfortunate) that there are schools willing to hire them even if they are not qualified to be teachers.

-Among these jokers are English teachers who believed they are entitled to be English teachers because they can speak the language.
-I have emphasized in one of my essays that “a perfect accent and an impeccable grammar don’t make a person an English teacher.”
+Among these jokers are English teachers who thought that they could be English teachers because they can speak the language.
+I have emphasized in one of my essays that it doesn’t mean that when you know something you can already teach it.
+“If you know it, you can teach it” is a fallacy.

 Knowing a subject matter is different from knowing how to teach it.
 The former is only one of the many requirements for the latter.

-“Real teachers,” those not pretending to be one, know what it takes to be a teacher.
+“Real teachers,” those not pretending to be, know what it takes to be a teacher.
 Teaching is not parroting the contents of the book.
 It’s not delivering a monologue in front of the students.

 Teachers need to choose the best strategy to use in the class from a variety of strategies available.
 They have to set objectives and test if those objectives are met.
 They need to differentiate the levels of their students and identify the corresponding techniques and activities suitable for those levels.